 Dr. Sinclair has also successfully tested oral Minoxidil and Spironolactone combination treatment in female pattern hair loss patients.

-Another doctor from Australia recommends oral Minoxidil for hair loss:
+Update: Dr. Vikram Jayaprakash from Australia now also recommends oral Minoxidil for hair loss.